artshenberg/autotesting.framework/README.md

 a.shenberg

-# This is the POM-based implementation of testing framework
+# This is the POM-based implementation of autotesting framework